Christmas Tree Fires: Statistics & Prevention Tips

 When are Christmas trees a fire hazard?

-Dried-out Christmas trees can remain a fire hazard after the holidays, too.
-Make arrangements to have them picked up as soon as possible; do not leave a dead tree in your garage or leaning up against your house.
+Dried-out Christmas trees can remain a fire hazard after the holidays, which is why it’s important to make arrangements to have them picked up as soon as possible; do not leave a dead tree in your garage or leaning up against your house.

 Fortunately, many towns will pick up trees for free.
 Here’s the information for surrounding towns: